AlgoAIBoss/AutoInland-Vehicle-Insurance-Claim-Challenge/README.md

 5. State and LGA column names were incorrect.
 6. Some duplicated rows had different target.

 ## Solved

-1. Used resampling algorithm to oversample the minority target rows.
+1. Used RandomOverSampler algorithm to oversample the minority class.
 2. I tried to impute NaNs with Iterative-Imputer and KNN-Imputer.
 3. I used absolute value of Age to fix negative values.
 4. When I deleted duplicated values I got lower F1_score in public LB so I did not fix it.
 But in private LB I found out I should have deleted it.